Slavery in Morocco: Female slavery

 Female slaves were primarily used as either domestic servants, or as concubines (sex slaves), often a combination of the two.

 Female house slaves were frequently sexually exploited and often used as an initiation of men in to sex.

-The sex slave-concubines of rich urban men who had given birth to the son of their enslaver were counted as the most privileged, since they became an Umm al-walad and became free upon the death of their enslaver; the concubine of a Beduoin mainly lived the same life as the rest of the tribal members and the women of the family.
+The sex slave-concubines of rich urban men who had given birth to the son of their enslaver were counted as the most privileged, since they became an Umm al-walad and became free upon the death of their enslaver; the concubine of a Bedouin mainly lived the same life as the rest of the tribal members and the women of the family.

-Female domestic slaves lived a hard life and reproduction among slaves was low; it was noted that the infant mortality was high among slaves, and that female slaves were often raped in their childhood and rarely lived in their forties, and that poorer slave owners often prostituted them.
+Female domestic slaves lived hard lives and reproduction among slaves was low; it was noted that the infant mortality was high among slaves, and that female slaves rarely lived until their forties; poorer slave owners often prostituted them.

-The most famous use of concubines took place within the royal harem.
 According to the writings of the French diplomat Dominique Busnot, Sultan Moulay Ismail had at least 500 concubines and even more children.
-A total of 868 children (525 sons and 343 daughters) were recorded in 1703, with his seven-hundredth son being born shortly after his death in 1727, by which time he had well over a thousand children.
+A total of 868 children (525 sons and 343 daughters) were recorded in 1703, with his seven-hundredth son being born shortly after his death in 1727, by which time he had more than 1,000 children.
 This is widely considered among the largest number of children of any human in history.

 Many of his concubines are only fragmentary documented.
 As concubines, they were slave captives, sometimes from Europe.
-One of them, an Irishwoman by the name Mrs. Shaw, was brought to his harem after having been enslaved and was made to convert to Islam when the Sultan wished to have intercourse with her, but was manumitted and married off to a Spanish convert when the Sultan grew tired of her; the Spanish convert being very poor, she was described by contemporary witnesses as reduced to beggary.
+One of them, an Irishwoman by the name Mrs. Shaw, was brought to his harem after having been enslaved and was converted to Islam when the Sultan wished to have intercourse with her, but was manumitted and married off to a Spanish convert when the Sultan grew tired of her; the Spanish convert being very poor, she was described by contemporary witnesses as reduced to beggary.
 Other slave concubines became favorites and as such were allowed some influence, such as an Englishwoman called Lalla Balqis.
 Another favorite was a Spanish captive renamed Al-Darah, mother to Moulay Ismail's once favorite son that he himself educated: Moulay Mohammed al-Alim; and to Moulay Sharif.
 Around 1702, Al-Darah tragically died strangled by Moulay Ismail whom Lalla Aisha had made believe she had betrayed him.
 It is widely believed that part of the motive for her disgrace was that she pushed him to kill a co-concubine and her son to elevate the chances of her own son of becoming the monarch.